 The main users of this website are rose cultivators and Griffith Buck Rose enthusiasts.
-This user base will not have high technical skills so the website will be designed to be highly intuitive and user friendly.
+This user base will not have high technical skills so the website was designed to be highly intuitive and user friendly.
 A requirement of the client is that the website must be easily readable and usable by the elderly, because that is a large portion of their user base for them.
-While this is a specific audience for the website, any person could be interested in the Griffith Buck Roses and it must be usable by any person.
-Users could use the website for simple information gathering such as cultivation year, color, name, description, height, parentage, descendants, location, hardiness, vendors and disease resistance.
-Another use could be that a user has a rose in their head but doesn't know their name so they could filter through roses based on their above listed characteristics.
-A user could use the website to check when a rose will bloom, when to pesticide them, and when pests will appear.
-Lastly, a user could be looking for information outside of the roses and instead be looking for information on Griffith Buck, Reiman Garden or horticulture.
+While this is a specific audience for the website, any person could be interested in the Griffith Buck Roses and it must be usable by any person as both a page for collecting information related to the flowers as well as a functional page for those looking to cultivate the flowers themselves.
+Some of the information the website provides is about the cultivation year, color, name, description, height, parentag & descendants, location, hardiness, vendors, and disease resistance.
+Another use could be that a user has a rose in mind but doesn't know its name.
+Which the site can help with, using its rose filter the user can identify a flower by the above listed characteristics.
+A user could use the website to check when a rose will bloom, when to apply pesticides to their roses as it details when pests will likely start to appear.
+Lastly, a user could be looking for information outside of the roses and instead be looking for information on Griffith Buck, Reiman Garden, or horticulture as a whole which all have dedicated pages.
 Lastly, there is a use case for admins to be able to edit the back end information of the website.
-They need to be able to update information, upload photos, login, remove and add vendors, and change map locations.
+They are able to update information on select flowers, upload new photos for flowers, remove and add vendors as they start & stop selling the flowers, and change map locations to keep it up-to-date with the flowers as they're moved around Reiman Gardens.